E KOMO MAI (WELCOME)!

 The 6th International Conference on Language Documentation & Conservation (ICLDC), Connecting Communities, Languages & Technology, will be held February 28-March 3, 2019, at the Hawaiʻi Imin International Conference Center on the campus of the University of Hawaiʻi at Mānoa.
 The 6th ICLDC is hosted by the Department of Linguistics and the National Foreign Language Resource Center at the University of Hawaiʻi at Mānoa and is generously supported with funding from the National Science Foundation.

-The conference program will feature three Keynote talks, Talk Story sessions, Workshops, papers, and posters.
+The conference program will feature two Keynote talks, Talk Story sessions, Workshops, papers, and posters.
 New for 2019 is the Technology Showcase, a networking opportunity which will bring together technology developers and language community members.
 An optional Hilo Field Study (on the Big Island of Hawaiʻi) to visit Hawaiian language revitalization programs in action will take place immediately after the conference (March 4-5, 2019).